Anas-Hilia/E-ComerceApp/README.md

 ## Conclusion
 There are also many more feature which are not in the list.
-Feel free to use this project

 ### Set Up
-(i) Use XAMPP 5.6 for this project.
+- Use XAMPP 5.6 for this project.
 You can download it from here... https://www.apachefriends.org/download.html